gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 OpenPilot Configuration for RTH
 ===============================

 The RTH function is intended to provide a reasonable effort to bring relatively sedate aircraft such as Radians, EasyStars, Bixlers and flying wings such as the Phantom towards the launch point or home.
+You should read the Disclaimer below.

 The RTH home function is intended to be used for model aircraft with:
   * Ailerons